Earth’s ice sheets tracking worst-case climate scenarios | Malay Mail

 “We need to come up with a new worst-case scenario for the ice sheets because they are already melting at a rate in line with our current one,” lead author Thomas Slater, a researcher at the Centre for Polar Observation and Modelling at the University of Leeds, told AFP.

-“Sea level projections are critical in helping governments plan climate policy, mitigation and adaptation strategies,” he added.
+“Sea level projections are critical in helping governments plan climate policy, mitigation and adaptation strategies.

 “If we underestimate future sea level rise, then these measures may be inadequate and leave coastal communities vulnerable.”